Mister Terrific (character)

 Mister Terrific is the name of two superheroes in the DC Comics Universe.

+The original Golden Age hero, Terry Sloane, was a millionaire with a photographic memory and athletic skills who became a superhero after rescuing a woman from suicide.
+He formed the "Fair Play Club" to combat juvenile delinquency and was a member of the Justice Society of America.
+He was killed in a 1979 story.

+The second Mister Terrific debuted in 1997.
+Michael Holt was inspired by Sloane's story.
+Also highly skilled and intelligent, Holt invented the T-Sphere, a versatile device controlled by his mask and earpieces.
+He served in the Justice Society of America and had a short-lived standalone comic book series.
+The "Mister Terrific" concept was also adapted into other versions and storylines.

+Edi Gathegi portrays Michael Holt / Mister Terrific in the DC Universe (DCU) film Superman.

 Versions

 Terry Sloane

 The Golden Age's Mister Terrific was Terry Sloane, a self-made millionaire whose photographic memory, Olympic-level athletic skills, and mastery of the martial arts made him a Renaissance man.
 The character first appeared in Sensation Comics #1 (January 1942).

 After graduating college at age 13, he eventually became a renowned business leader in the community.
 Having accomplished all his goals, he felt there were no challenges left for him to pursue, leading him towards suicidal tendencies.
 However, upon seeing a young woman jump from a bridge, Sloane reacted quickly and saved the woman, Wanda Wilson.
 Sloane assisted Wanda's brother, who had been caught up in a gang, by adopting a superhero identity: the Mister Terrific persona.
 This provided him with what he had been missing; a sense of accomplishment.
 He then created the "Fair Play Club" to stymie growing juvenile delinquency.
 He also became an active member of the Justice Society of America until the team was dissolved when the House Un-American Activities Committee ordered them to reveal their secret identities or disband.
 In the end, they chose the latter to protect themselves and their families from potential retribution from those they had fought in the past if their identities became known.
 Following the dissolution of the JSA, Mr. Terrific retired along with many of the others.

 Years later, Sloane came out of retirement and joined with the reformed Justice Society of America.
 While attending their annual meeting with the Justice League of America, he was killed by his old enemy the Spirit King, who had possessed the body of Jay Garrick to infiltrate the JLA's satellite headquarters.